The Computer Protection Security Guest Article is by Thomas Milva, Blogger, Tech Enthusiast and IT Security Specialist.

 Every aspect of your computer protection security is important.
 How much thought and improvement you put into protecting yourself says a lot.

-In this article, we focus first and foremost on cyber security (Opens New Window), as this is the topic that constantly requires attention and updates.
+In this article, we focus first on cybersecurity, as this is the topic that constantly requires attention and updates.

 We seriously doubt that you would simply allow any suspicious character to walk into your home and snoop around your possessions and people you care about, so why would you let that happen on the World Wide Web?